 In one fell swoop, Taika Waititi reinvigorated the Thor franchise with Ragnarok, a colorful and fun adventure across the cosmos for Chris Hemsworth’s character and Co.

 From the opening shot, it’s unusually live and buoyant and doesn’t let that tone go for its runtime.
 Waititi might’ve taken a few notes from Edgar Wright as he parodies the superhero fluff in a wacky transfixing manner.
 Thor’s value goes from being one of the most uninteresting in the Marvel canon to something self-referential and goofy.
 And yet, it still works.

 Thor meets his villainous sister Hela (Cate Blanchett) and gets cast to Sakaar, a Jack Kirby-styled world that he must escape to stop her from subjugating Asgard and the impending, prophesized Ragnarok.
 Waititi relaxes on all fronts with confidence and innovation in the characters, and it avoids repetition and brings out freshness.
 Hemsworth, Blanchett, Tom Hiddleston, Tessa Thompson, Mark Ruffalo, and Jeff Goldblum are all scene stealers in this fun extravaganza.
 The visuals, action, and turbo-charged music (such as the backdrop of Led Zeppelin’s Immigrant Song) are all utilized exceptionally.

-It’s such a good time that you wish Waititi would’ve done it right again in Love and Thunder, which is unfortunately not the case.
-Fortunately, Chris Hemsworth’s Thor gets beautifully rejuvenated that he becomes a focal point of Avengers: Infinity War and Endgame.
+It’s such a good time that you wish Waititi would’ve done it right again five years later in Love and Thunder, which is unfortunately not the case.
+Fortunately, Chris Hemsworth’s Thor gets beautifully rejuvenated that he becomes a focal point of Avengers: Infinity War and Endgame following this gem.